zmcdaniel/fewd-study-guide/javascript/javascript-scope-and-hoisting.md

 for (var i = 1; i <= 5; i++) {
 	console.log (i); // outputs 1, 2, 3, 4, 5
 };

-​
-​// The variable i is a global variable and it is accessible in the
+// The variable i is a global variable and it is accessible in the
-// following function with the last value it was assigned above ​ ​function aNumber () {
+// following function with the last value it was assigned above ​ function aNumber () {
     console.log(i);
 }

-​
-​// The variable i in the aNumber function below is the global variable
+// The variable i in the aNumber function below is the global variable
 // i that was changed in the for loop above.
 Its last value was 6, set
-// just before the for loop exited:​ aNumber ();  // 6​
+// just before the for loop exited: aNumber ();  // 6
 ```

 ### setTimeout Variables are Executed in the Global Scope